TeaPearce/TeaPearce.github.io/_pages/about.md

 ---

 <!-- ## About ## -->
-__About.__ I'm a researcher at Microsoft Research in the [Deep Reinforcement Learning for Games](https://www.microsoft.com/en-us/research/group/deep-reinforcement-learning/) team.
+__About.__ I'm an AI researcher at Microsoft Research in the [Deep Reinforcement Learning for Games](https://www.microsoft.com/en-us/research/group/deep-reinforcement-learning/) team.
 I have wide ranging interest across AI and machine learning, with expertise in uncertainty estimation in neural networks, and imitation learning.

 <!-- having worked on  uncertainty estimation in neural networks, Bayesian deep learning, survival analysis, behavioural cloning for video games, the exploration/exploitation dilemma, and algorithmic music composition. -->

-__Research Philosophy.__ I adopt a probabilistic view of neural networks to help better understand and improve today's algorithms.
+__Research Philosophy.__ I adopt a probabilistic view of neural networks to help understand and improve today's algorithms.
 I believe that the setting considered in RL -- sequential decisions with a mix of offline and online learning -- is the right one to be studying to make long-term progress in AI.

 <!-- In general my research follows two philosophies; 1) Analysing and designing neural networks from a probabilistic view o -->